Wilbertz/Continuous-Control/Report.md

 The final layer weights and biases of both the actor and critic were initialized from a uniform distribution [−3 × 10−3, 3 × 10−3] and [3 × 10−3, 3 × 10−3].
 This was to ensure the initial outputs for the policy and value estimates were near zero.
+The hidden layer were initialized using Xavier initialization.

 ### Hyperparameters